 Dubai, the marvellous capital of the United Arab Emirates, is the ultimate tourist hub, drawing millions of visitors every year.
 With the lavish lifestyle, modern architecture holding the perfect essence of culture and world-class etiquette, one will never feel a moment of discomfort or disappointment on their visit to Dubai.
 The city not only encourages unforgettable leisure but also boasts a flexible and great environment for the best talents worldwide.

-Like any country, Dubai requires a visa permit to enter the country.
-While the visa application process is easy and accessible, one should always remember to follow the visa policies and rules before planning to apply for one.
 You can learn more about the guide and Dubai visa fees at onlydubaivisa.com.
 Right from selecting the visa type to entering and staying in the country and abiding by the laws, Dubai has a precise and well-organised immigration system, and this includes the overstaying law as well.

 Image Credit: blog.wego.com/